-For my reference, here is another more complex way to accomplish the same thing by creating a custom preloader and calling it:
+For my reference, here is another more complex way to do manual preloading by creating a custom preloader and calling it:

 Use coconutBattery to see the status of your battery.
 These steps are both for the old Macbooks and the new (unibody) Macbooks.
 Not sure about Air but it should work as long as you can open it.

 Now do all these steps (I had to do all to make this warning go away).

 1. Charge battery to 100% (charger green light).

 1a. (probably not necessary) Discharge battery using Caffeine app, until the Macbook turns off, wait a few hours, then charge it back to 100%.